blue-cloud/Quantenna-GPL/README.md

 The toolchain is 32bit.
 To use it on 64-bit multi-architecture OS, you need to add the i386 architecture and install 3 library packages.
 For Debian 11 you have to execute the following commands:

-0. sudo apt install vim git build-essential bison flex
+0. sudo apt install vim git build-essential bison flex gettext texinfo
 1. sudo dpkg --add-architecture i386
 2. sudo apt-get update
 3. sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386